 Tee times are offered between 7:00 am and 4:30 pm.

-It goes without saying that the price to play this pristine course leans toward pricey, but its an experience you’ll never forget and one that any golfer should try at least once.
+It goes without saying that playing this pristine course is pricey, but its an experience you’ll never forget and one that any golfer should try at least once.